alven0165/NodeMCU_RC522_Mysql/README.md

 THIS NEEDS A LOG IN REGISTRATION FORM WITH RESET PASSWORD EMAIL VERIFICATION

-and can generate excel file user logs
+and need a button that can generate excel file user logs